 AA / Montreal / Hatem Katto

-Only part of the dispatches, which Anadolu Agency broadcasts to its subscribers via the Internal Distribution System (HAS), is broadcast on the AA website, in a brief manner.
+Only part of the dispatches, which Anadolu Agency broadcasts to its subscribers via the Internal Broadcasting System (HAS), is broadcast on the AA website, in an abbreviated manner.
 Please contact us to subscribe.

 “Subtly charming problem solver.
 Extreme tv enthusiast.
 Web scholar.
 Evil beer expert.
 Music nerd.
 Food junkie.”